ThatsJustCheesy/BootList/README.md

 When you select to boot from an entry, a small snippet of AppleScript is used to elevate permissions (you will see a password dialog), as `root` access is required to write to NVRAM.
 The temporary shell process spawned by AppleScript runs `bootoption set -x <bootnum>` to set `BootNext` in NVRAM, which is read by the Mac bootloader as the default operating system on next boot.
 The system then reboots normally.

-I built the GUI with SwiftUI, both as a learning opporunity and so that I get it done quickly.
+I built the GUI with SwiftUI, both as a learning opporunity and so that I could get it done quickly.
 This means that, unfortunately, the app requires macOS 10.15 or later.